 There were two application rounds, with successful projects in the first round receiving devices in December 2020 and January 2021.
 Projects that were successful in the second round received devices in March and April 2021.

 Phase 2 – older and disabled people (December 2020 – March 2021)

 The second phase of Connecting Scotland was expanded in December 2021 as part of an additional Scottish Government winter social support package.
 This aimed to support an additional 5,000 older people and people with disabilities at risk of social isolation and loneliness .

 Care homes (November 2020 – May 2021)

 The Digital Inclusion – Connecting Residents in Scotland’s Care Homes initiative is a programme of work led by Scottish Government and delivered with Connecting Scotland, in collaboration with COSLA, the Care Inspectorate, Scottish Care and the Scottish Social Services Council.
 It offered every care home in Scotland iPads and internet connections for shared use between residents as well as staff skills development opportunities.

 Phase 3 (June 2021 >)

-Applications are now open for organisations working to remove barriers related to digital exclusion for unemployed young people and adults (aged 16+).
+Applications closed on the 5th July for organisations working to remove barriers related to digital exclusion for unemployed young people and adults (aged 16+).